-- The Faculty Senate has the responsibility for suggesting, reviewing, and commenting on any revisions to the University's Handbook of Operating Procedures pertaining to general academic policies and welfare and faculty rules of procedure on a timely basis before they are approved by the President and by the institution’s chief legal officer or to the Vice Chancellor and General Counsel pursuant to Rule 202011, section 4.9.
+- The Academic Senate has the responsibility for suggesting, reviewing, and commenting on any revisions to the University's Handbook of Operating Procedures pertaining to general academic policies and welfare and faculty rules of procedure on a timely basis before they are approved by the President and by the institution’s chief legal officer or to the Vice Chancellor and General Counsel pursuant to Rule 202011, section 4.9.

 - All actions of the General Faculty which require the approval of the Board of Regents shall be transmitted to the Board by the President and the Chancellor, University of Texas System, in the form passed by the General Faculty, together with such recommendations as the President or Chancellor, University of Texas System, may choose to make.
 At each meeting of the Academic Senate, the President shall report on all actions of the Senate or General Faculty transmitted to the Board and the action, if any, of the Board on each.
 If final action of the Board differs from the General Faculty's recommendation, the President shall communicate these differences to the Academic Senate.